caseyfisch/15418-final/README.md

 # 15418-final
 Parallel Audio Recognition by umalik and cjfische

+Check out our [project site](https://caseyfisch.github.io/15418-final-project/) if you want.

 ## About
 Here are the essentials for our final project, Kazam!
 Parallel Audio Recognition.
 We developed our own audio fingerprinting algorithm to determine the similarity between two audio files.
 This repository contains the following files: